 loans.
 The Perkins Loan is available to both undergraduate and graduate

-students and is awarded by the Office of Student Financial on the basis of
+students and is awarded by the Office of Scholarships and Financial Aid on the basis of

 Interest rate and repayment terms

 Perkins loans have a 0% interest rate while you are enrolled

 in college at least half time, and during a nine month grace period after you